Custom service desks

 You can view the open source GitHub repository that contains several starter kits for various service desks.
 You can use these starter kits as a starting point for your integration or you can review them as examples for your own integration.

-For web chat to integrate with a custom service desk, two basic steps need to happen:
+For the web chat to integrate with a custom service desk, two basic steps need to happen:

-1. Write code to communicate with the service desk, enabling actions like starting a conversation or sending messages to a human agent.
-Make sure that the code meets the API requirements that web chat specifies.
+- Write code to communicate with the service desk, enabling actions like starting a conversation or sending messages to a human agent.
+Make sure that the code meets the API requirements that the web chat specifies.

-2. Give web chat access to that code by using a factory function, so it can run it.
+- Give the web chat access to that code by using a factory function, so it can run it.

 Service desk requirements

-To create an integration between web chat and a service desk, the service desk must support communication from a web browser and must fulfill the web chat service desk API.
-It is accomplished by using http endpoints that are provided by the service desk or a web socket interface.
+To create an integration between the web chat and a service desk, the service desk must support communication from a web browser and must fulfill the web chat service desk API.
+Use the http endpoints that the service desk or the web socket interface provide.
 In particular, the service desk must support the ability to start a chat to receive messages from a user or to deliver messages from an agent to the user.

 If the service desk operates on a domain different from your website, make sure that it supports CORS to handle requests from a web browser.
 Without CORS support, you can proxy the requests through your own server, eliminating the need for CORS.